Overview for Sierra de Guadarrama: The Mountains of Madrid and Segovia

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

-Breakfast is included on 3 days.
-You can also pre-book meals pack upgrades (highly recommended!).
+Breakfast is included on 5 days, as well as 2 picnic lunches ans 2 dinners.
 When no restaurant location is available on route lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.

 Travel for Sierra de Guadarrama: The Mountains of Madrid and SegoviaGo to top of page